dgonz64/redux-form-auto/README.md

 ## Migration from 1.0.x

-The library doesn't include bootstrap 3 styles by default.
-If you want to use bootstrap 3 now you have to include its npm, see installation:
+The library doesn't include bootstrap 3 styles by default any more.
+If you want to use bootstrap 3 skin you have to include its npm, see [installation](#installation).

 ## Installation